Data Privacy Framework Policy (formerly Privacy Shield)

 We maintain reasonable and appropriate security measures to protect Personal Data from loss, misuse, unauthorized access, disclosure, alteration, or destruction in accordance with the DPF Program.

 You may have the right to access the Personal Data that we hold about you and to request that we correct, amend, or delete it if it is inaccurate or processed in violation of the DPF Program.
 These access rights may not apply in some cases, including where providing access is unreasonably burdensome or expensive under the circumstances, or where it would violate the rights of someone other than the individual requesting access.
-If you would like to request access to, correction, amendment, or deletion of your Personal Data, you can submit a written request using the following link, or you can contact Epiq at: email@example.com.
+If you would like to request access to, correction, amendment, deletion, or opt-out of the sharing of your Personal Data, you can submit a written request using the following link, or you can contact Epiq at: firstname.lastname@example.org.
+We may request specific information from you to confirm your identity.
 In some circumstances, we may charge a reasonable fee for access to your information.

 Questions or Complaints